andikatjacobdennis/AdoDotNetCore/ADO.NET_Tutorial.md

             DbCommandExecutor dbCommandExecutor = new DbCommandExecutor(dbConnectionManager);
             EmployeeRepository employeeRepository = new EmployeeRepository(dbCommandExecutor);

+            try
+            {
                 if (employeeRepository.DatabaseExists(databaseName))
                 {
                     Console.WriteLine("Database exists.");

                     Console.WriteLine("--- Reading all employees ---");
                     employeeRepository.GetEmployees();

                     Console.WriteLine("\n--- Creating a new employee ---");
                     // Using a parameterized query for a secure INSERT operation employeeRepository.CreateEmployee("New Employee", 35);
                     employeeRepository.GetEmployees();

                     Console.WriteLine("\n--- Updating an employee (Id: 3) ---");
                     // Using a parameterized query for a secure UPDATE operation employeeRepository.UpdateEmployee(3, "Updated Employee", 40);
                     employeeRepository.GetEmployees();

                     Console.WriteLine("\n--- Deleting an employee (Id: 4) ---");
                     // Using a parameterized query for a secure DELETE operation employeeRepository.DeleteEmployee(4);
                     employeeRepository.GetEmployees();

                     Console.WriteLine("\n--- Reading all employees using a stored procedure ---");
                     employeeRepository.GetEmployeesUsingStoredProcedure();

                     Console.WriteLine("\n--- Reading all employees using a DataSet ---");
                     employeeRepository.GetEmployeesUsingDataSet();

                     Console.WriteLine("\n--- Reading all employees asynchronously ---");
                     await employeeRepository.GetEmployeesAsync();
                 }
                 else
                 {
                     Console.WriteLine("Database does not exist.
 Please run the setup script first.");
+                }
+            }
+            catch (Exception ex)
+            {
+                // This catch block handles any unhandled exceptions from the repository.
+                // In a real application, you would log this error.
+                Console.WriteLine($"An unexpected error occurred: {ex.Message}");
             }

             Console.WriteLine("\n--- Program complete ---");